 Best Bookmakers For Football Betting

-Of those eight previous winners, three of the countries have only won it once, and two of them (France 1998 and Spain 2012) have been in the last 16 years.
-Meaning the other sixteen world cups have been shared between five teams, Brazil, Argentina, Uruguay, Italy and West Germany.
+Of those eight previous winners, two of the countries have only won it once (Spain and England).
+Meaning the other sixteen world cups have been shared between five teams, Brazil, Argentina, Uruguay, Italy and West Germany/Germany.